 Moving through the funnel, your potential customer passes through four stages:

 - Awareness is typically reserved for the top of the funnel.
 It is the stage in which someone learns who you are and what you do.
+This is typically though your marketing.

 - Interest is the top and middle of the funnel.
 The top of your funnel should entice people to enter your sales process.
 An ad, for example, could encourage people to visit your website.
 The sales page can then further pique their interest.